Ordinal Regression: Breathing Test Results.

 Model Fitting: Proportional Odds Models

-The polr() function fits cumulative logit (and other) models.
-Looking at the documentation using ?polr, the sign of coefficients in polr() is opposite to the textbook formula.
+The MASS::polr() function fits cumulative logit (and other) models.
+Looking at the documentation using ?polr, particularly how the linear predictor \(\eta\) is defined therein; the signs of beta coefficients in MASS::polr() is opposite to the corresponding coefficients in the textbook (Fahrmeir and Tutz (2001))’s formula.

 Code